-The development of natural resources and the allied engineering activities make essential a type of training for geologists which embraces basic geological instruction and various features of its application in practice.
+The development of natural resources necessitates a type of training for geologists which embraces basic geological instruction and various features of its application in practice.
 The structure and syllabus of the course in Applied Geology are designed to enable graduates to enter immediately into various aspects of applied geology and to play an effective part in associated engineering and technological practice.

-In the early part of the course students receive instruction in the allied fundamental sciences and basic engineering subjects as well as introductory geology.
-Later geological instruction is developed and emphasis is placed progressively on engineering application and on economic aspects of geology.
+In the early part of the course students receive instruction in the allied fundamental sciences as well as in introductory geology.
+Later geological instruction is developed and emphasis is placed progressively on engineering applications and on economic aspects of geology.

-The applied nature of the course is indicated by the inclusion of such subjects as Geomechanics, Mining and Mineral Process Engineering.
+The applied nature of the course is indicated by the inclusion of such subjects as Geomechanics, Mining, and Mineral Process Engineering.
 Courses in Surveying, Geophysics, Exploration and Mining Geology, Engineering Geology and Petroleum Geology are added to the basic geology subjects in the later stages of the course.
 It is also recommended that before graduation students obtain a minimum of eight weeks' professionally oriented, or industrial, experience.